-What is a Florida Tenancy by the Entirety?
+What is Tenancy by the Entirety in Florida?

 Most jointly owned property includes survivorship rights, and it is referred to as “joint tenants with rights of survivorship” or JTWROS.
 However, only married people can own property as tenants by entireties; one cannot own entireties property with any family member other than a spouse.